coala/documentation/Users/toml_config.rst

 You can use up to three configuration files to configure your project.
-Two of these configuration files ``.coarc.toml`` and ``system_coafile.toml`` can be same for any number of projects but ``.coafile.toml`` can be different for different projects.
+Two of these configuration files ``.coarc.toml`` and ``system_coafile.toml`` can be the same for any number of projects but ``.coafile.toml`` can be different for different projects.

 1. A project-wide configuration file.